yalue/hip_plugin_framework/README.md

       "log_name": <String.
 Optional.
 The filename of the JSON log for this particular plugin.
 If not provided, this plugin's log will be given a default name based on its filename, process and thread ID.
-If this doesn't start with '/', it will be relative to base_result_directory.>, "label:": <String.
+If this doesn't start with '/', it will be relative to base_result_directory.
+        This can be /dev/null to throw away logs.>, "label:": <String.
 Optional.
 A label or name for this specific plugin, to be copied to its output file.>,
       "thread_count": <Number.
 Required, but may be ignored.
 The number of HIP